lazasaurus-ai/ralphloop/README.md

-# ralphwiggumR
+# ralphloop
-R port of the Claude Code Ralph Wiggum Plugin
+R port Inspired by the Ralph Wiggum loop from Anthropic’s Claude Code.